VpgMackan/fylr.chat/README.md

-> [!WARNING]
-> This project is under development and is not ready for use. [**Todo list**](./TODO.md).

 # Fylr.Chat

-Fylr.Chat is a powerful, self-hostable alternative to services like NotebookLM, designed for in-depth analysis and querying of large document collections.
-Upload your documents, and leverage AI to ask questions, generate summaries, and uncover insights from your private knowledge base.
+Fylr.Chat is a powerful, self-hostable alternative to services like NotebookLM, designed for in-depth analysis and querying of your document collections.
+Upload your documents and leverage AI to ask questions, generate content, and uncover insights from your private knowledge base.

 ## Features

--   **AI-Powered Q&A**: Ask natural language questions about your documents and receive context-aware, cited answers.
+-   **AI-Powered Q&A**: Ask natural language questions about your documents and receive context-aware, cited answers using either RAG or an advanced Agentic mode with tools.
--   **Multi-Format Document Upload**: Process various file types including PDF, text, and markdown.
+-   **Multi-Format Document Upload**: Process various file types including PDF, DOCX, PPTX, Markdown, and plain text.
--   **Content Summarization**: Generate detailed, multi-part summaries from the content of your document collections.
+-   **Content Generation**: Create detailed, multi-part summaries or full-length conversational podcast episodes (complete with audio) from your source material.
--   **Data Organization**: Group related documents into "Pockets" for organized analysis.
+-   **Data Organization**: Group related documents into "Libraries" for organized analysis and easy context selection in chats.
--   **Asynchronous Processing**: A robust queue-based system handles file ingestion and content generation without blocking the user interface.
+-   **Asynchronous Processing**: A robust queue-based system handles file ingestion and content generation, with real-time progress updates visible in the UI.
+-   **FREE & PRO Tiers**: Built-in support for different user levels with configurable usage limits and premium features like AI-powered search reranking.

+> ✨ **Explore the Documentation!**
+>
+> For a full guide on setup, architecture, and features, please visit the **[Official Fylr.Chat GitHub Wiki](https://github.com/VpgMackan/fylr.chat/wiki)**.

 ---

 ## Quick Start

-This guide will get you up and running quickly.
-For a more detailed walkthrough, see the [**Local Development Setup Guide**](./docs/setup.md).
+This guide provides the essential steps to get the application running locally.
+For a detailed walkthrough, please see the **[Local Development Setup Guide](https://github.com/VpgMackan/fylr.chat/wiki/Local-Development-Setup-Guide)** on our Wiki.

 ### Prerequisites